-These full-court, fast-break drills emphasize passing and receiving on the move and finishing the break with a lay-up, or finishing in a 2-on-1 or 2-on-2 situation.
-We run through all the sets of drills below, starting with the 2-on-0 drills, and then progressing into the 2-on-1 and finally the 2-on-2 drills.
-We run all these drills in about 10 minutes, and we do them almost every practice.
+Run through all the sets of drills below, starting with the 2-on-0 drills, and then progressing to the 2-on-1 and finally the 2-on-2 drills.
+We run all these drills in about 10 minutes, and do them almost every practice.

 (1) Make sure your players are talking and the passer is yelling the receiver's name, while the receiver is yelling "ball".

 (2) The last pass that sets up the lay-up is always a bounce pass.

 (3) No dribbling is allowed, except if needed to finish the lay-up.